-Defining a Personal Purpose: A Practical Guide with Five Questions
+Defining a Personal Purpose: A Practical Guide with Four Questions

 I have already discussed the philosophical merits of defining our own personal purpose outside the context of the framework provided by traditional religions in the post Finding Purpose.
 In this post, I want to provide some more practical advice about how one might go about defining a personal purpose, vision, mission, and strategy.

 The key value of a personal purpose lies in its ability to make our life purpose-filled.
 Research has shown that being filled with purpose can make us happier and overcome the hardships of life.
 For instance, one of the six key virtues identified by researchers in the field of positive psychology is to “seek deeper meaning”.
 However, to truly have a purpose filled life is easier said than done.

 Firstly, I believe that purpose cannot simply be broken down into a simple sentence or two.
 Although that is precisely what I did a while ago as evidenced by my post My Life Goals.
 I summed up my ultimate life goal in one sentence:

 To be in a position where I can provide the most benefit to the world given my abilities.

 To be filled with purpose, I now believe, the purpose needs to be multidimensional and touch all layers of our life, specifically provide guidance to each of the following:

 - Why: The deep values that define who we are.

 - Who: The person we want to be.